 Here's an overview of the data you'll find in all landing page reports.

 Total number of times people viewed your landing page.
 This includes multiple visits from the same people.

 - Unique Visits The number of people who viewed your landing page for the first time.

 Total number of times links were clicked on your landing page.
 This includes multiple clicks from one person.

 Shows a visual representation of total visits and total clicks.
 This graph appears when we have enough data to generate it, and your page has been published for more than 48 hours.

-Number of new subscribed contacts who signed up from your landing page.
+Number of times the submit button was clicked on your landing page's signup form.
 This metric is available for any landing page that uses the Signup Form content block.

 - Converstion Rate